CS-433/ml-project-2-vikings_ml/README.md

 ### Comments on `segmentation_models`

 [`segmentation_models`](https://github.com/qubvel/segmentation_models) is a Python library consisting of implemented Neural Networks for image segmentation provided by Pavel Yakubovskiy.
 The models are based on Keras and TensorFlow.
-The library is easy to use with a understandable API, and provides different NN architectures with several available backbones, e.g., architectures for the encoding layers.
-We have mainly utilized the UNet architecture with a ResNet34 backbones, but have also experimented with different architectures and backbones.
-The entire documentation for the library could be found [here](https://segmentation-models.readthedocs.io/en/latest/index.html).
+The library is easy to use with an understandable API and provides different NN architectures with several available backbones, e.g., architectures for the encoding layers.
+We have mainly utilized the UNet architecture with a ResNet34 backbone, but have also experimented with different architectures and backbones.
+The complete documentation for the library can be found [here](https://segmentation-models.readthedocs.io/en/latest/index.html).

 ## Authors